anovik/HearthstoneSdk/README.md

 https://develop.battle.net/documentation/hearthstone/game-data-apis

-The aim of current project is creating .NET Core 5 library allowing to get all this information easily.
+The aim of current project is creating .NET 5 library allowing to get all this information easily.

 # Getting Started